To see your errors, open the Error Reporting page in the Cloud Platform Console. A list of the most frequently occurring errors is displayed:

-Errors are grouped and de-duplicated by analysing their stack traces.
+Errors are grouped and de-duplicated by analyzing their stack traces.
 Our system knows about the common frameworks used for your language and groups errors accordingly.
 Each error entry provides a summary that helps you determine when the application started to produce the error, how often it occurred, and how recently it occurred.

-You can filter, sort and see additional details about errors, as well as restrict the errors that appear in the list to a specific time range.
+You can filter, sort, and see additional details about errors, as well as restrict the errors that appear in the list to a specific time range.

 Tip: We recommend that you treat this table like an email inbox.
 Keep it clean by fixing underlying errors, and/or muting those errors that are expected and recurring.

 |Occurrences||The number of times this error has occurred in the selected time range.|

 |Users||The number of users affected by this error in the selected time range.
 The column is hidden if no user information is available.|